 As your business begins to utilize online conferencing platforms more frequently, take the time to educate the entire company about best cybersecurity practices when hosting online meetings.
 Some best practices to follow when creating your online meetings are:

-- Review Invite Links.
-If you have been invited to a webinar or meeting that is being hosted by a third-party, make sure to verify that the link you received is correct before joining.
+If you have been invited to a webinar or meeting hosted by a third-party, verify that the link you received is correct before joining.
 Clicking mindlessly on links from outside sources is never a good idea and can lend to security breaches.

 With hackers preying on unaware employees, it is up to you as the business owner to provide the necessary education to minimize the chance of cyber attacks.